bencornelis/link_feed/README.md

 * user authentication with bcrypt
 * user authorization with pundit
 * user roles with rolify
+* ancestry for nested comments
+* goldiloader for automatic eager loading
+* pagination with will_paginate
 * presenter design pattern for views
+* Hacker News formula for post ranking
+* faker data for database seeding

 ### Setup